paulogodinho-actions/aws-ec2-self-hosted-runner/README.md

 > **WARNING** <br>
 This action currently only supports spawning **Windows** machines, Linux is planned and will be added soon.

-This action spawns an [EC2 instance](https://aws.amazon.com/ec2/) on AWS based on a predefined [Launch Template](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html)
+This action spawns an [EC2 instance](https://aws.amazon.com/ec2/) on AWS, based on a predefined [Launch Template](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html)

 All machines are **completely ephemeral** and will cease to exist as soon as a single job is run using them.